peterhinch/micropython-micro-gui/README.md

 ## 1.12 Floating Point Widgets

-The challenge is to devise a way, with just two pushbuttons, of adjusting a data value which may have an extremely large dynamic range.
+The challenge is to devise a way, with two pushbuttons or an encoder, of adjusting a data value which may have an extremely large dynamic range.
 This is the ratio of the data value's total range to the smallest adjustment that can be made.
 The mechanism currently implemented enables a precision of 0.05%.

 Floating point widgets respond to a brief press of the `increase` or `decrease` buttons by adjusting the value by a small amount.
 A continued press causes the value to be repeatedly adjusted, with the amount of the adjustment increasing with time.
 This enables the entire range of the control to be accessed quickly, while allowing small changes of 0.5%.
 This works well.
 In many cases the level of precision will suffice.
+An encoder provides similar performance.

 Fine adjustments may be achieved by pressing the `select` button for at least one second.
 The GUI will respond by changing the border color from white (i.e. has focus) to yellow.
-In this mode a brief press of `increase` or `decrease` will have a reduced effect (0.05%).
-The fine mode may be cancelled by pressing `select` or by moving the focus to another control.
+In this mode a brief press of `increase` or `decrease` or small movement of an encoder will have a reduced effect (0.05%).
+Fine mode may be cancelled by pressing `select` or by moving the focus to another control.

 In the case of slider and knob controls the precision of fine mode exceeds that of the visual appearance of the widget: fine changes can be too small to see.